jonlabelle/SublimeJsPrettier/README.md

 ### Install JsPrettier via Package Control

-The easiest and recommended way to install Sublime Text JavaScript Prettier is using [Package Control].
+The easiest and recommended way to install Js​Prettier is using [Package Control].

 From the **main application menu**, navigate to: